Want to offer AI governance under your own brand? Explore partnership models →

 To understand the governance challenge, it helps to understand how agents actually work.
 An agent doesn’t just think — it needs to reach out into the world, gather information, reason about it, and then act.
 That journey involves three distinct layers, each playing a specific role.

 MCP (Model Context Protocol) — the connectivity layer.
 First, the agent needs information and the ability to act — to query a database, read a file, send a message, trigger a workflow.
-MCP is a standardised protocol that connects the agent to your tools and systems: your CRM, analytics platforms, communication tools, internal APIs.
+MCP is a standardized protocol that connects the agent to your tools and systems: your CRM, analytics platforms, communication tools, internal APIs.
 Think of it as USB-C for AI integrations — one universal standard that lets agents plug into any connected system.
 Each MCP server does one thing well: query this, write that, retrieve the other.

 The AI Model — the reasoning layer.
 But raw data and tool access aren’t enough.
 The agent also needs to reason — to interpret what it finds, draw conclusions, decide what matters, and generate a useful output.
 That’s the role of the AI Model — Claude, GPT, Gemini.
 The model is the brain: stateless, powerful, and completely dependent on what it’s given to work with.
 Without MCP, it has no access to your systems or the data that lives in them.

 Agent Skills — the orchestration layer.
-The third layer is what turns isolated capability into something an organisation can actually rely on.
+The third layer is what turns isolated capability into something an organization can actually rely on.
 The agent needs a playbook — a defined, repeatable way of combining model reasoning with tool access to accomplish a specific task, consistently, every time.
 That’s what Agent Skills provide.
 A skill is a pre-built, versioned, self-contained workflow that orchestrates multiple model calls, multiple tool invocations, branching logic, and error handling into a single governed capability.
 If MCP servers are the individual instruments and AI models are the musicians, skills are the sheet music (apologies for the mixed metaphors!) — the scored arrangements that turn raw capability into a reliable, repeatable performance.

 The Revenue Sentinel: A Real-Life Autonomous Agent Example